AmyBaguio/Updated-Portfolio2/README.md

-Your updated site should have the following content:
+Updated Portfolio has the following content:

-* Your name
+* Name

-* Links to your GitHub profile & LinkedIn page as well as your email address and phone number
+* Links to GitHub profile
+* Link to LinkedIn page
+* Email Address
+* Phone number

-* A link to a PDF of your resume
+* A link to a PDF of Resume

-* A list of projects.
-For each project, make sure you have the following:
+* Three current projects posted consisting two group projects and one individual project.
+Each projects contains:

   * Project title